 - A. Submission of Site Development Stormwater Plan - 1.
-Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at Section 420-6(C) below as part of the submission of the application for approval. - 2.
-The applicant shall demonstrate that the project meets the standards set forth in this ordinance. - 3.
-The applicant shall submit three copies of the materials listed in the checklist for site development stormwater plans in accordance with Section 420-6(C). - B. Site Development Stormwater Plan Approval
+Whenever an applicant seeks municipal approval of a development subject to this ordinance, the applicant shall submit all of the required components of the Checklist for the Site Development Stormwater Plan at Section VI.C below as part of the submission of the application for approval. - 2.
+The applicant shall demonstrate that the project meets the standards set forth in this ordinance.

+3. The applicant shall submit ten (10) copies of the materials listed in the checklist for site development stormwater plans in accordance with Section VI.C of this ordinance.

+B. Site Development Stormwater Plan Approval